We are a group of emerging theatre makers who set out to:

 Theatre - especially in the early modern and Ancient Greek canon - used to be a civic event, where a community would encounter stories they knew and characters they thought of as family.
-At Helikon Theatre Company, we want to develop a contemporary piece of writing in this style.
+At Helikon Theatre Company, we want to develop new work in this style.
 We expect to push, test and deconstruct various theatrical forms.
 Can Shakespeare’s text be updated?
 What does a truly modernised adaptation look and sound like?
-But we also want to start creating a play of our own - one that draws on current events and modern myths as our source: What happens if we swap Aeschylus’ sources with a modern equivalent?
+Through this we can start creating new plays of our own - ones that draw on current events and modern myths as our source: What happens if we swap Aeschylus’ sources with a modern equivalent?
 Is today’s version of The Oresteia an adaptation of Friends where Rachel kills Ross, and Ben in return kills Rachel?
-Currently we do not have an answer: we want to pose these questions.
+We want to pose these questions.
 We hope this will lead to a complex, new, accessible and urgent mode of theatre: combining the metaphorical, the spiritual and the reach towards the impossible, with the human and the now.

 Theatre must also reflect the society in which we live.
 Old classics are steeped in patriarchal influence and power.
 This influence needs to be rewritten and its form broken open.
 We will create theatre that draws on and listens to overlooked narratives and the structures they inhabit.
 We seek to queer the form and break open the rigidity of classical texts, particularly by making work that implodes & blends naturalism with image-making & live-art.

-Gaia is a producer and writer, who has been involved with all sorts of theatre but finds herself constantly drawn back to Shakespearean and Greek plays.
+Gaia is a writer and outreach practitioner who has been involved with all sorts of theatre but finds herself constantly drawn back to Shakespearean and Greek plays.
 Her first experiments with theatre were aged 8 when she tried to convince her entire primary school class to stage A Midsummer Night's’ Dream.
 She failed.
 She has thankfully found some more willing collaborators since then.